 6. Helps in Weight-Loss Efforts

 If you’re trying to lose weight, you should probably consider eating capsaicin-rich foods, such as chili peppers.
-Research has found that eating these spicy foods is associated with a lower body weight, speeds metabolism, helps burn fat and suppresses appetite.
+Research has found that eating these spicy foods may lower body weight, speed metabolism, help burn fat and suppress appetite in animals.
 (13)